Page 2 of 4

 The next dialog box asks you to select the type of Activity you want to create.
 Every Android app consists of at least one Activity - you can think of it as the basic unit of app construction.

-We need to talk much more about Activities later but for the moment simply select a Simple Blank Activity.
-If you don't see Simple Blank Activity then you haven't downloaded and installed the custom template - see the Important Note earlier.
+We need to talk much more about Activities later but for the moment simply select Blank Activity - this is the simplest of all of the projects that Android Studio can generate for you.

 When you click the Finish button Android Studio starts to build your project.
-It can take a few minutes so don't assume it has crashed.
+It can take a few minutes, especially the first time you try it, so don't assume it has crashed.

 Basic Project Structure